Persistent homology of collider observations: when (w)hole matters: Simplicial Complex and Persistent Homology

 \section{Simplicial Complex and Persistent Homology}

 Simplicial complex is the fundamental geometrical structure associated with the study of persistent homology.
 This section offers some background notions of simplicial complex and persistent homology.
 We also discuss the topological properties we will extensively use in our analysis.
 Our reader is advised to refer to some excellent reviews \cite{carlsson2009topology,Murugan:2019alb,sizemore2019importance,chazal2021introduction} on Topological Data Analysis (TDA) available on the web.
+One can also refer to several worked out real-life examples \cite{Giotto:2023,Gudhi:2023} with code.